RVPKR777/NAT/Netwrok-Administrative-Tool/README.md

-This code helps the admins to logoff computers in a effective way directly from the server system.
+A simple python network application which helps the admins to logoff computers in a effective way directly from the server system.

 Requirements: